codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 ## Other Tips

 * As an observer, pay attention to the presentation dimension of a talk.
 You'll discover lots of tricks.
 * Most speakers practice their talks, **aloud**, many times.
-It is important for timing, knowing the material, and managing nervousness.
+It's important for timing, knowing the material, and managing nervousness.
 * Use a stopwatch during practice and during the talk.
 Identify temporal milestones.
 * Buy a remote clicker/laser pointer.
-* It is always scary to speak in public, but it does get easier with experience.
+* It's always scary to speak in public, but it does get easier with experience.
 Consider a public speaking class, such as ToastMasters.
 Take a class in acting, or improv theatre.
 * For a talk, contact the organizers about A/V stuff so that no one is surprised.
 * Consider having a copy of your talk available online, or on a USB drive.
 Prepare for disaster.
 * *Canned* demos can be useful.
 Run the code beforehand and capture the output, as on a TV cooking show.